tensorflow/tensorflow/tensorflow/contrib/makefile/README.md

 ## CUDA support for Tegra devices running Android (Nvidia Shield TV, etc)

+With the release of TF 1.6 and JetPack for Android 3.2 (currently pending), you can now build a version of TensorFlow for compatible devices according to the following instructions which will receive the full benefits of GPU acceleration.

 ### Environment setup:

 First, download and install JetPack for Android version 3.2 or greater from [Nvidia](https://developers.nvidia.com).
 Note that as of the TF 1.6 release the JetPack for Android 3.2 release is still pending, and regular JetPack for L4T will not work.